FindNode

 Use our query language to find nodes on the screen and apply actions on the nodes found.
 We will cover Query and Actions in this manual.

-For instance: to click a button with "OK" label:
+To click a button with "OK" label:

 To obtain all the stock symbols: